 If you have never been to Thailand and want to do some overnight travel, you might be wondering if it’s worth it and most of all, if it’s safe.
 I must assure you that traveling in the Land of Smiles is usually a pleasant experience and one that you will never forget.
 Read on to find out more about the train travel from Chiang Mai to Bangkok.

-Train from Chiang Mai to Bangkok – My experience
+My experience with trains from Chiang Mai to Bangkok

 This time I was prepared.
 I didn’t make the same mistake as with the bus from Kanchanaburi and booked my ticket well in advance on 12GoAsia 48 hours before.
 The process was very straightforward and I had a confirmation of the ticket straight away.
 I had to pick it up from a tourist office near the station.
 Sometimes I am quite nervous about traveling, so instead of picking it up on the day of my journey, I went there a day before.
 It’s better to be safe than sorry.
 I had to show my ID and the ticket was given to me in an envelope with seats and departure time clearly marked.